Translated by machine translator

 • The Consumer Rights Protection Centre for assistance;

-• An out-of-court dispute resolver in the relevant field, such as the public Utilities Commission, the Ombudsman of the Latvian Association of commercial banks, the Ombudsman of the Latvian Association of Insurers, etc.;
+• An out-of-court dispute resolver in the relevant field, such as the Public Utilities Commission, the Ombudsman of the Latvian Association of Commercial Banks, the Ombudsman of the Latvian Association of Insurers, etc.;

-• In the Consumer dispute Resolution Commission, if the assistance provided to the Consumer Rights Protection Centre in resolving the dispute has not ensured the result and it is possible to convene the Commission in the relevant field;
+• In the Consumer Dispute Resolution Commission, if the assistance provided to the Consumer Rights Protection Centre in resolving the dispute has not ensured the result and it is possible to convene the Commission in the relevant field;

 attēls